remult/remult/docs/tutorials/react/README.md

 The default React app main screen should be displayed.

-At this point our starter project is up and running.
+At this point, our starter project is up and running.
 We are now ready to [start creating the task list app](#entities-and-crud-operations).
 :::

 ### Create a React Project